 In February 2016, a purported shareholder derivative complaint was filed in the Superior Court of the State of California, County of Los Angeles: Zhou v.
 Sharng.
 In March 2016, a purported shareholder derivative complaint was filed in the United States District Court for the Central District of California: Kleinfeldt v.
 Sharng (collectively the "Derivative Complaints").
 The Derivative Complaints purport to assert claims for breach of fiduciary duties, unjust enrichment, abuse of control, gross mismanagement and corporate waste against certain of the Company's officers and directors.
 The Derivative Complaints also purport to assert fiduciary duty claims based on alleged insider selling and conspiring to enter into several stock repurchase agreements, which allegedly harmed the Company and its assets.
-The Derivative Complaints allege, inter alia, that the Company made materially false and misleading statements regarding the legality of its business operations in China, including running an allegedly illegal multi-level marketing business, and that certain officers and directors sold common stock on the basis of this allegedly material, adverse non-public information.
+The Derivative Complaints allege, among other things, that the Company has been running an allegedly illegal multilevel marketing business in China, and it has made materially false and misleading statements regarding the legality of its business operations in China, and that certain officers and directors sold common stock on the basis of this allegedly material, adverse non-public information.
 The Derivative Complaints seek an indeterminate amount of damages, plus interest and costs, as well as various equitable remedies.
 On February 1, 2017, pursuant to a stipulation among the parties, the Los Angeles Superior Court entered a stay of the Zhou action pending conclusion of the related federal class action in the United States District Court for the Central District of California: Ford v.
-Natural Health Trends Corp. and Li v.
 Natural Health Trends Corp.
-A nearly identical stipulated stay was entered in the Kleinfeldt case on February 8, 2017.
-The Company believes that these claims are without merit and intend to vigorously defend against them.
+A nearly identical stipulated stay was entered in the Kleinfeldt case on February 28, 2017.
+On November 10, 2017, the parties to both the Zhou and Kleinfeldt actions entered into a Memorandum of Understanding ("MOU") to resolve both actions, subject to the negotiation of a written settlement agreement and approval by the federal court in the Kleinfeldt matter.
+On November 15, 2017, the parties filed a joint status report and stipulation in the Zhou matter, alerting the court to the MOU and seeking to maintain the stay pending finalization and court approval of the parties' tentative settlement.
+The Zhou court entered an order continuing the stay on November 17, 2017.
+On March 9, 2018, the parties filed a Stipulation of Settlement and supporting papers in the Kleinfeldt action.
+On March 22, 2018, plaintiffs filed a motion for preliminary approval of the tentative settlement.
+The settlement is subject to both preliminary and final approval by the court.
+If approved, the proposed settlement will require certain corporate governance reforms and permit an award of up to \$250,000 in attorneys' fees to plaintiffs' counsel, all of which will be fully funded by the Company's insurers.
+Defendants continue to believe that these claims are without merit and intend to vigorously defend against them if the derivative settlement is not finalized and approved.

-The consolidated class action and the Derivative Complaints, or others filed alleging similar facts, could result in monetary or other penalties that may materially affect the Company's operating results and financial condition.
+The consolidated class action (if the settlement is not approved by the Court) and the Derivative Complaints (if the tentative settlement is not finalized or approved), or other actions alleging similar facts, could result in monetary or other penalties that may materially affect the Company's operating results and financial condition.